Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers hang down on stems that arise from a leaf axil.
-They are about ¾ inch across, bell-shaped with 5 shallow lobes, pale yellow with dark greenish to purple-brown spots on the inside at the base of the throat.
+[photo of flowers] Flowers hang down on hairy stalks that arise from a leaf axil.
+Flowers are about ¾ inch across, bell-shaped with 5 shallow lobes, pale yellow with dark greenish to purple-brown spots on the inside at the base of the throat, densely hairy on the outer surface.
 There are 5 creamy yellow stamens with yellow or purple tips.
-The bract holding the base of the flower has 5 pointed lobes and is densely covered in long hairs.
-The outside of the flowers is also hairy.
+The calyx has 5 pointed lobes and is densely covered in long hairs.
 One plant has a few to about a dozen flowers on branching stems.

-[photo of leaves] Leaves are up to 4 inches long and 3 inches wide, alternately attached, softly hairy with a few coarse teeth around the edges and a leaf stem averaging 1 inch long.
+[photo of leaves] Leaves are up to 4 inches long and 3 inches wide, alternately attached, softly hairy with a few coarse teeth around the edges and a stalk averaging 1 inch long.
 The shape is somewhat irregular, but is generally egg-shaped with a rounded base and pointed tip.
 The color is often a bit yellowish green and the edges may be a little wavy.
-The main stem is covered in long soft hairs.
+Stems are branched, weakly angled, and covered in long soft hairs.

 [photo of fruit] Fruit is a green berry that turns yellow when ripe.
-The berry is covered in a papery shell shaped like an inverted tear drop that swells up as the fruit matures.
+The persistent calyx inflates and becomes a papery shell shaped like an inverted tear drop that swells up and dries to tan as the fruit matures.

 Notes: